jeffh/Fox/docs/source/tutorial.rst

 Tutorial
 ========

 If you haven't installed Fox yet, read up on :doc:`installation`.

 This tutorial will use the Objective-C API of Fox.
-While there is a similar Swift API, it is considered alpha.
+There is a similar Swift API but that's currently alpha and subject to change.

 Starting with an Example
 ------------------------

 Throughout this tutorial, we'll cover the basics of writing property tests.
 To better understand property tests, let's start with some example-based ones first::